 The Hall Technique for stainless steel crown placement is a technique gaining favor amongst pediatric dentists in the U.S. after being used in Europe for decades.

-The goal of using Hall crowns is to minimize invasiveness and potential trauma children might experience while at the dentist in Apple Valley, largely by eliminating anesthesia shots altogether.
+The goal of using Hall crowns is to minimize invasiveness and potential trauma children might experience while at the dentist, largely by eliminating the need for local anesthesia "shots".

 The Steps Our Dental Team Takes Using The Hall Technique